Clueless7/rest-api-example/README.md

 ### Running locally

 1. `npm install`
-2. Create a env file with the MONGO_URI variable set to your MongoDB connection string
+2. Create a .env file with the MONGO_URI variable set to your MongoDB connection string